okta/okta.github.io/_source/_standards/OAuth/index.md

 ### Policies

-The admin defines Policies for the OAuth 2.0 clients which are ordered numerically by priority.
+The administrator defines Policies for the OAuth 2.0 clients which are ordered numerically by priority.
 This priority determines the order in which they are searched for a client match.
 The highest priority policy has a priorityOrder of 1.

 For example, assume the following conditions are in effect.